jessesquires/app-icons-script/README.md

 # app-icons-script

-*Photoshop script to generate all iOS and macOS app icon PNGs*
+*Photoshop script to generate all iOS and macOS app icons*

 Make one 1024x1024 App Icon, let this script [automate](http://xkcd.com/1319/) the rest.